 First of all, you need to understand that you will not do anything if you are unknown in the Chinese market.
 Being a newcomer isn’t a problem, but doing nothing for the brand’s image or reputation is.
 Because?
 Well, as you may know, there have been so many problems with fake and counterfeit brands/products, that all Chinese economic players are now very careful about who they are dealing with.

 The Chinese market is unlike any market you may have experienced before, and your foreign brand image doesn’t matter here.
 You may need to start over.
 So, let me give you some tips to succeed in the Chinese market.

 Make your green energy company visible in the Chinese market

-Let’s start by the very obvious.
-If you want to do lead generation in China, a website hosted in China with a content in Chinese mandarin is the step 1.
+Let’s start with the very obvious.
+If you want to do lead generation in China, a website hosted in China with content in Chinese mandarin is step 1.

 Your website will have to be optimized to rank on Baidu.
-Simply having the English version of it translated in Chinese is not enough.
-One the main reason is that your website relies a lot on google systems that are blocked on the Chinese internet.
+Simply having the English version of it translated into Chinese is not enough.
+One of the main reasons is that your website relies a lot on google systems that are blocked on the Chinese internet.

-Baidu accounts for 70% of the researches made on the Chinese internet.
-If someone is making researches on Keyword you’ve been working one, there are chances that he will find you and check out who your company is.
-SEO, will not only get traffic on your website, but well done with the use of third-party website increase your credibility online.
+Baidu accounts for 70% of the research made on the Chinese internet.
+If someone is making research on Keyword you’ve been working on, there are chances that he will find you and check out who your company is.
+SEO, will not only get traffic to your website but well with the use of third-party websites increase your credibility online.

 Social media like Wechat & Weibo are the best place for green energy companies where work on Branding